LDSSA/batch4-students/README.md

 [spreadsheet](https://docs.google.com/spreadsheets/d/1bEOwvEmEJONYzW94efixHa8Te8I_QKC91m8WPoADxjY/edit?usp=sharing) thing.

 ## Learning Unit Workflow

+TODO: add here the same commands we have in the ds-prep-course repo to hel the students set up

 Learning units will be announced in the academy's _#annoucements_ channel.
 At this point they are available in the